Tech-Dragoness/codescroll-document-generator/README.md

 # About This Website
 This website is a code documentation generator designed for educational purposes.
 It allows users to upload code files, which are then analyzed to generate structured documentation.
 Supported file types include Python, C++, Java, JavaScript, HTML, and CSS.
 The generated documentation is presented in a clean and organized format, making it easy to explore and understand your code.

-The website uses AI-powered analysis to generate descriptions for code snippets, providing more detailed explanations of the code logic and structure, making it easier to understand.
+The website uses AI-powered analysis (powered by the Gemini API) to generate descriptions for code snippets, providing more detailed explanations of the code logic and structure, making it easier to understand.

 Additionally, this tool supports batch processing of code for enhanced workflow, enabling users to generate documentation in real time.
 Users can download their documentation in both HTML and PDF formats.